 You may not even realize how much you get distracted by your phone during the day or how much time you lose on innocent interruptions by family members.

 Over time, constant distractions, context-switching, and multitasking have a cumulative negative effect on your brain, attention span, concentration, memory, and mental health.
-Various studies show a direct correlation between the amount of dedicated focused time and the quality of work you end up with.
+Various studies show a direct correlation between the amount of dedicated, focused time and the quality of work you end up with.

 In case you didn’t know, an average office worker only works productively for about 2-3 hours per day.
-To stay far away from such awful inefficiency, read (and implement!) my best strategies for managing distractions in the workplace.
+To stay far away from such awful inefficiency, read (and implement!) my best strategies for handling distractions in the workplace.

 Also, here is my collection of inspiring quotes about limiting distractions and staying focused on your goals!
 Sometimes hearing wise words from other people, especially those who achieved something in their life, is exactly the push we need to stop procrastinating and get to work.

 Procrastination is very common, and you are definitely not alone in this!

 Most of the time on social media, we only see the best parts of everyone’s day.
 Everyone shows the highlights, achievements, and productive bits to always look put together and impressive.
 That doesn’t mean they don’t ever procrastinate or give in to an unproductive mood, they just keep the parts of life they aren’t proud of to themselves!